 The paper does cite one interesting 2010 study in which 74 undergraduates were split into two groups: one listened to a history presentation and the other played an American Revolution-version of Civilization IV.
 Although the study found no significant difference between the knowledge gained by either group, it did suggest that those who played the game remembered the information longer.

-History is far more convoluted than the largely linear narratives of video games.
 History, however, is far more convoluted than the largely linear narratives of many popular games.
 Each game has a story it wants to tell, and it tells that story by getting the player to complete given objectives.
 An example storyline from Age of Empires II: 1) Convince a tribe to join Genghis Kahn.
 2) Kill a big wolf.
 3) You’ve done it!
 Historians, meanwhile, want to understand exactly how things happened, not just that they happened.

 “Games reinforce that you have to get from A to B. In history, people made decisions and there was no guarantee that they’d make the decision they did,” says Gabriele, who specializes in medieval studies.
 But as a historian, “you’re trying to get across the messiness of history,” he says.